Choosing to sponsor a child in Africa can change their life for good

 For just £1.05 a day, you can be the tangible difference in one child’s life.
 Sponsor a child in Africa with Compassion and you’ll ensure they have access to school, nutritious food, medical check-ups and emotional support.

-5 tough issues facing African children
+Five tough issues facing children in sub-Saharan Africa

 1. Education in Africa